 The Company expects to incur future net losses as it continues to fund the development and commercialization of its product candidates.
 To date, the Company has financed its operations primarily with proceeds from multiple sales of equity and debt securities, borrowings under debt facilities and product sales.
 The Company's transition to profitability is dependent upon, among other things, the successful development and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability or positive cash flows, and unless and until it does, the Company will continue to need to raise additional cash.
 Management intends to fund future operations through additional private and/or public offerings of debt or equity securities.
-In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources, it may seek to restructure its debt and it will continue to address its cost structure.
+In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources.
+Gevo may seek to restructure its debt and will continue to address its cost structure.
 Notwithstanding, there can be no assurance that the Company will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.

 At-the-Market Offering Program.
 In February 2018, the Company commenced an at-the-market offering program, which allows it to sell and issue shares of its common stock from time-to-time.
 The at-the-market offering program was amended multiple times during 2018 to increase the available capacity under the at-the-market offering program by an aggregate of approximately \$84.9 million.
-During the three months ended March 31, 2019, the Company issued 3,244,941 shares of common stock under the at-the-market offering program for gross proceeds of \$9.9 million.
-The Company paid commissions to its sales agent of approximately \$0.2 million and incurred other offering related expenses of \$0.01 million during the three months ended March 31, 2019.
+During the first quarter of 2019, the Company issued 3,244,941 shares of common stock under the at-the-market offering program for gross proceeds of \$9.9 million.
+The Company paid commissions to its sales agent of approximately \$0.2 million and incurred other offering related expenses of \$0.01 million.
+There were no sales under the at-the-market offering program during the second quarter of 2019.